sblauth/cashocs/docs/source/user/demos/shape_optimization/doc_config.rst

 then not the value given in ``target_volume`` is used, but instead the volume of the initial geometry is used for :math:`\text{vol}_\text{des}`.

-For the next two types of regularization, namely the (target) surface and (target) barycenter regularization, the syntax for specifying the parameters is completely analogous.
+For the next two _typing of regularization, namely the (target) surface and (target) barycenter regularization, the syntax for specifying the parameters is completely analogous.
 For the (target) surface regularization we have ::